Do You Believe?

 The whole neighbourhood had been concerned about my Uncle and his wife and had played an active part in trying to help him and also keep police and social services updated.

-Because Sharon had physically assaulted Sheila when she went to my Uncle’s to pay him for a favour he’d done.
+Because Susan had physically assaulted Sheila when she went to my Uncle’s to pay him for a favour he’d done.

 Because my Aunt had been left alone for three days locked in a room in her wheelchair with only breakfast cereal.